timoschwarzer/gitlab-monitor/CONFIGURATION.md

 # The page title, or null to hide
 title: null

+# How to order the displayed projects.
+Accepts: lastActivity, created, name, nameWithNamespace
+orderBy: lastActivity

 # Multiply all polling intervals by this amount
 # (e.g. 0.5 will make gitlab-monitor poll twice as often)
 pollingIntervalMultiplier: 1.0